 Standards Elements Measures OAHS staff will be able to provide linguistically and culturally age-appropriate care and complete documentation as required by their positions.
 Resumes and record of training in employee file to verify.
 Staff will receive an agency orientation, HIV training within three months of employment and oriented and trained in confidentiality and HIPAA compliance Record of orientation and training in employee file.
 Staff will receive consistent supervision in clinical, administrative, psychosocial, developmental and programmatic issues on a monthly basis.
 Supervision record on file at provider agency Programs will budget costs for HIV/AIDS continuing Education Budget review to confirm.
 Programs will develop consultation protocols Consultation protocols on file at provider agency.
-OAHS providers are expected to practice in accordance with state and federal regulations, statutes and laws, as well as codes of ethics and with any special HIV/ AIDS policies from their respective national professional associations.
-Program review and monitoring to confirm
+OAHS providers are expected to practice in accordance with state and federal regulations, statutes and laws, as well as codes of ethics and with any special HIV/ Program review and monitoring to confirm